 For many, it's difficult to be objective about one's own money.
 Using an investment advisor can remove the emotion from the investor and place it within the advisor's hands.
-The advisor can help create a long-term disciplined approach which is often a key component for successful investing.
+The advisor can help create a long-term disciplined approach which is often a key component for successful investing (past performance can never be a guarantee of future results).
 In addition, through careful guidance, the advisor can often prevent the investor from executing the wrong trade at the wrong time, especially during high levels of market volatility.